wp-plugins/am-events/readme.txt

 If you think something critical is missing, feel free to send me a request.
 I'm using this on some of my client's sites so I'll certainly be improving/fixing it for upcoming Wordpress versions.

-See Other Notes for more information about the custom post type and the widget.
+See Other Notes for detailed information and a small tutorial about the custom post type and the widget.

+For integrating AM Events to an existing theme, I suggest creating a [child theme](http://codex.wordpress.org/Child_Themes) with custom page templates.
+You can download a full example of a working Twenty Twelve child theme from my website [(Download link)](http://attemoisio.fi/projects/am-events/twentytwelve-child.zip).
+It contains three different page templates for events pages.

 == Installation ==